birth your family, your way

 What happens at home birth?

-I see you for all regular and standard prenatal visits in my office from the beginning of your pregnancy.
-At around 36 weeks I will visit you at home to discuss logistics, explain the equipment I bring to the birth and review what to expect during labor and birth.
-During your labor, I will monitor both you and your baby.
+We see you for all regular and standard prenatal visits in our office from the beginning of your pregnancy.
+At around 36 weeks we visit you at home to discuss logistics, explain the equipment we bring to the birth and review what to expect during labor and birth.
+During your labor, we monitor both you and your baby.
 A second Licensed Midwife or a certified Midwife Assistant will arrive close to the end of your labor.
-After your baby is born and the health of you and your baby is thoroughly assessed and confirmed, I will leave you alone to rest, generally 2-3 hours after the birth.
-I will return to your home within 24-36 hours for your first postpartum visit and again once or twice in the first week.
-(You come to my office for the follow-up postpartum appointments.)
+After your baby is born and the health of you and your baby is thoroughly assessed and confirmed, we will leave you alone to rest, generally 2-3 hours after the birth.
+We will return to your home within 24-36 hours for your first postpartum visit and again once or twice in the first week.
+(You come to our office for the follow-up postpartum appointments.)

 What if there is an emergency?